KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 Enabling this option explicitly disables skipping the build process (an optimization controlled by the [build-when-unchanged](#conf-build-when-unchanged) option).
-This is useful for making kdesrc-build run the build when you have changed something that kdesrc-build cannot check.
+This is useful for making kde-builder run the build when you have changed something that kde-builder cannot check.
 This option is enabled by default.

 (cmdline-refresh-build)=